islam3zzat/keyifier/README.md

 This script applies `key` values using the format: `resourceType_resourceId`.
 For example `categories_af206771-d70d-43e0-9e8a-2de76d8f7f94_assets_4b77be7f-ff3b-4cef-867d-09d473d335b1`.
 In most cases, this should result in unique keys being applied.

-Due to limits of Composable Commerce APIs, you must run this script multiple times if you have over `500` Categories that require keys or have Assets that require keys.
+Due to limits of Composable Commerce APIs, you must run this script multiple times if you have over `500` Categories that require keys, or have Assets that require keys.

 ### Query and apply keys (Products)